Get a Free Quote

 Climate Performance

-JIS L 1099 A-1 tested.
-Rapid-dry microfibre for coastal/tropical zones; high-count cotton for inland dry heat.
+JIS L 1099 A-1 moisture vapour transmission verified.
+Microfibre for coastal/tropical zones; high-count cotton for inland dry heat.
 Keeps students dry in 40°C+ classrooms.
-Graphene-enhanced fabric pilots available for extreme heat applications.
+Each fabric system documented with zone-specific test data for your tender submission.

 UV Colorfastness & Durability